Feeding Young Horses

 ♦ Remember the nature of the protein is as important as the amount.

-♦ Be careful of excessive iron supplementation; iron deficiency is extremely rare unless there is severe or chronic blood loss.
+♦ Be careful of excessive iron supplementation; iron deficiency is extremely rare unless severe or chronic blood loss exists.

 ♦ Ensure adequate trace mineral intake.

-♦ It is still advisable to avoid excessive energy intakes allowing foals to become overweight.
+♦ It is still advisable to avoid excessive energy intake, allowing foals to become overweight.

 a young bucksin foal